rmkellogg/hbase-lite-rest-client/README.md

    * Reduced footprint by stripping away rarely used or methods not supported by the HBase REST Server.
    * RemoteHTable and RemoteAdmin are now interfaces.
    * Convenience methods on Result using Strings, i.e. getIntValue, getStringValue, containsColumn, etc.
+   * Convenience methods on Get using Strings, constructor, addColumn, addFamily, etc.

 Note: This REST Client was based on Apache HBase 2.0 Alpha 4.